webexpert123/wp-content/plugins/woocommerce-payments/readme.txt

 **Pay as you go**

 WooPayments is **free to install**, with **no setup fees or monthly fees**.
-Pay-as-you-go fees start at 2.9% + $0.30 per transaction for U.S.-issued cards.
+Our pay-as-you-go pricing model means we're incentivized to help you succeed!
 [Read more about transaction fees](https://woocommerce.com/document/woopayments/fees-and-debits/fees/).

 **Supported by the WooCommerce team**

 Our global support team is available to answer questions you may have about WooPayments installation, setup, or use.
-For assistance, [open a ticket on woocommerce.com](https://woocommerce.com/my-account/create-a-ticket/?select=5278104).
+For assistance, [open a ticket on woocommerce.com](https://woocommerce.com/my-account/contact-support/?select=5278104).

 == Getting Started ==